 - Tumid lupus – Chronic cutaneous lupus variant with erythematous to violaceous papules, plaques, and nodules.
 The lesions lack the reticulate quality of REM.
 Tumid lupus most often arises on the face, extensor forearms, shoulders, V-neck of chest, and back.
 There is considerable overlap with REM as the condition is histologically identical, usually has negative serology, and is for the most part limited to the skin.

-- Cutaneous lupus mucinosis – Seen only in Japanese males, it appears as flesh-colored to red papules and nodules on the chest, giving the appearance of a lumpy chest.
+- Cutaneous lupus mucinosis – Seen only in males of Japanese descent, it appears as flesh-colored to red papules and nodules on the chest, giving the appearance of a lumpy chest.
 May precede or coincide with the development of systemic lupus erythematosus, most often with renal and articular manifestations.

-- Mycosis fungoides – Recent report of two cases in which mycosis fungoides clinically mimicked REM.
+- Mycosis fungoides – Two cases have been reported in which mycosis fungoides clinically mimicked REM.